 An Odds Bet is a bet a player can make behind their pass line bet once the point has been established.
 The odds bet is the best bet to make in craps due to the 0% house edge.
 If the shooter rolls the point, the odds bet is paid out at 2 to 1 for 4 and 10, 3 to 2 for 5 or 9, and 6 to 5 for 6 or 8.
 After this, a player will remove their winnings, and the round starts again with the same shooter making another come-out roll.

 Off Or On Button

-This is a marker displaying on or off that is placed on a players bet to indicate whether that particular bet is in play for the next roll.
+The off or on button is a marker displaying on or off that is placed on a player’s bet to indicate whether that particular bet is in play for the next roll.
 It’s also known as a lammer.

 One Roll Bet

-Any bet made by a player that is active for the next roll only is considered a one roll bet.
+Any bet made by a player active for the next roll only is considered a one-roll bet.

 Pass Line Bet